 So long as the earth exists, seedtime and harvest, cold and heat, summer and winter, and day and night shall not cease.”
 (Genesis 8:22)

 Just as sure as there is day and night, there will be seedtime and harvest, there will be gardening.
-Even in hard times God encourages his people to plant a garden.
+Even in hard times God encourages His people to plant a garden.

-plant gardens and eat their produce.
+Plant gardens and eat their produce.
 (Jeremiah 29:5)

 Gardening has been a huge part of life all throughout the centuries.
-Only in the last 50 years have families gotten away from planting a garden.
+Only in the last 50 years have families stopped planting a garden.
 But we do see a huge come back.
 Gardens and community gardens pop up everywhere.
 There is a longing and gratification in gardening.
 Why is this?
 I think it’s because we were created to be gardeners, stewards of the earth and animals.

 With very few exceptions, humanity does not strive to live a wild hunter-gatherer life.
 Quite the opposite moves us.
 We seek security, purpose, and food stability.
 There is nothing more natural for humans than gardening!

-Humans were not Hunter-Gatherers, the Bible is very clear about humans being in a garden and being gardeners from the very beginning and all throughout history.
+The Bible is very clear about humans being in a garden and being gardeners from the very beginning and all throughout history.

 So what about the Paleo Diet, you might say.
 A diet that is build on the hunter-gatherer theory and is gaining more and more popularity because of all the great results.
 Stay tuned, we will look into it another time.